IgniteUI/igniteui-angular/src/tabbar/README.md

 ----------

-#IgxTabPanel
+#Igx-Tab-Panel

 #### Category
 _Child components_

 ## Description
-_Child component of IgxTabBar, that represents the container of the content need to be displayed._
+_Child component of Igx-Tab-Bar, that represents the container of the content need to be displayed._

 ## Properties
 - `isSelected` - Determines whether the panel is selected